stavzog/mini_Neural_Network/README.md

 ---
 Currently, you can get this library by cloning the repo and running `./gradlew publishToMavenLocal`

-Also check the `unfinishedNew` channel
+Also check the `unfinishedNew` branch